mlbench/mlbench-docs/benchmark-tasks.rst

 This figure shows the total time spent in each step for all cluster sizes.

-* Total time and compute step times decrease in a logarithmic fashion with the increase of number of nodes, which confirms our previous statement.
+* Total time and compute step times follow an exponential decay with the increase of number of nodes.
 * Time spent optimizing doesn't seem to follow the same path, but increases are insignificant (~10 seconds), and are due to additional compute steps (averaging tensors, computations related to Mixed precision) when using distribution
 * Total communication time increases also logarithmically